 Is Datorama a CDP?

-Marketing Cloud Intelligence is an exceptional data platform, but it isn’t a Customer Data Platform CDP, and beyond the capabilities of unifying performance data and data orchestration, the comparison just isn’t appropriate.
-It’s true that customer level details can be ingested into MCI, but often with significant impact to data row consumption rates.
+Marketing Cloud Intelligence is a solid platform, but it isn’t a Customer Data Platform (CDP), and beyond the capabilities of unifying performance data and data orchestration, the comparison isn’t appropriate.
+It’s true that customer level details can be ingested into MCI, but often with a significant impact to data row consumption rates.
 Check your contract before proceeding.
 MCI was designed to ingest aggregated marketing performance data.
 Conversely, CDPs were developed to ingest customer or user level detailed data.
 MCI does not focus on audience activation, identity resolution, segmentation, personalization, or the customer journey.
 These are hallmark features often associated with a CDP, therefore, by our definition, MCI is not one.
 However, it could be argued that if you review the totality of the Marketing Cloud ecosystem, all of the elements of CDP do exist, but not in MCI, alone.
 The good news is that Salesforce has a CDP and it does integrate with MCI to extend this growing use case.

 Data Lake Expands Row Count Flexibility without a Premium Price Point